-Explore degeneration and regeneration in nervous systems following traumatic injury in the context of invertebrate versus vertebrate, peripheral nervous system versus central nervous system, axonal versus cell body, and the role of glia versus neurons.
+Explore use of nerve regeneration and degeneration in invertebrate vs vertebrate systems to synthesize concepts in neuroscience.
 Three lecture hours a week for one semester.
 Neuroscience 337 (Topic 2) and 365N may not both be counted.
 Prerequisite: Neuroscience 335 with a grade of at least C-.